 Jocelyn says that all female orgasms are clitoral: ‘Whether it’s by oral sex, masturbation, penetration with penis, or a vibrator, there’s always some form of clitoral stimulation involved in giving women orgasms – even if it’s pressure through the vaginal wall on the anterior side’

 The first version gives historical context on this issue.
 But for the vast majority of young women reading The Girlfriend Guide to Life historical information is not relevant.
 The revised version identifies the information that is relevant to the readers and focuses on that.
 By making the information more accessible and interesting to readers it is more likely to reach the target audience.
 This is a positive outcome.
 When aiming to provide young readers with the information to promote an aspect of healthy sexual development – an awareness and acceptance that sex can be pleasurable – it isn’t necessary for young people to understand the history of debates about female pleasure.
 It is only necessary for them to be given the information that is directly applicable to their own situation.
-This may be disappointing to an educator like XXXX who is personally passionate about and interested in the history of this issue – but he can learn from the entertainment producer what the perspective of the target audience is likely to be on this issue and what is most likely to engage the reader.
+This may be disappointing to an educator like myself who is personally passionate about and interested in the history of this issue – but he can learn from the entertainment producer what the perspective of the target audience is likely to be on this issue and what is most likely to engage the reader.

 Reception

+Education can only be considered successfully if it reaches, and is taken up by, a target audience of learners.
+It is my hypothesis that the involvement of entertainment producers in the creation of the Girlfriend Guide to Life allowed it to reach and be accessible to an audience of young women that would have been difficult to reach in other ways.
+A review of audience/learner feedback suggests that the topics, language and approach that the producers brought to the project successfully achieved this.
 Forty thousand copies of the Girlfriend Guide to Life were published and distributed to newsagents and supermarkets around Australia.
 The editors of the Guide received informal feedback from readers suggesting that this project was both fully entertaining and genuinely educational:

 I would love to thankyou so much for creating the 'Guide To Life' book it was definetly $14.95 that changed my life!
 Reading this has helped me gain positive relationships with not only others but myself and has made me a happier brighter person.
 It has only been about a month and I know that I have changed for the better.
 Thankyou so much for helping teens through real life struggles you all are amazing at building self confidence and just really connecting with readers.
 Thankyou so much without this mag I would not have been the person I am today.
 Keep up the great work.